When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Complete the swaddle

-Wrap the right corner of the swaddle around your baby’s tummy and tightly tuck it under their left-hand side while holding their right arm up out of the tuck.
+Wrap the right corner of the swaddle across your baby’s tummy and tuck it tightly under their left side.
+Your baby’s torso is now secure, but their arms are free to move, stretch, and self-soothe.

 Swaddling With Velcro or Zipper Blankets